-In implementing the various new programs and procurements mandated by Public Act 99-0906, the Agency had a large and varied set of new tasks to undertake.
+In implementing the various new programs and procurements mandated by Public Act 99-0906, the Agency has a large and varied set of new tasks to undertake.
 The Agency appreciates the strong interest in the Illinois Solar for All Program and desire to make the benefits of the Program available to low-income households and communities so that they can benefit from lower energy costs.
-The Illinois Solar for All Program as proposed mostly builds on the Adjustable Block Program described in Chapter 6; therefore, it was necessary to first have the Adjustable Block Program's design finalized and put into operation before the Illinois Solar for All Program was able to launch.
-Like with the Adjustable Block Program, while the Initial Plan and this Revised Plan detail many programmatic considerations, final program design including contracts, program manuals, etc. needed to be developed and finalized by the Agency and the Illinois Solar for All Program Administrator(s) prior to program launch.
+The Illinois Solar for All Program as proposed mostly builds on the Adjustable Block Program described in Chapter 6; therefore, it will be necessary first to have the Adjustable Block Program's design finalized and put into operation before the Illinois Solar for All Program will be ready to launch.
+Like with the Adjustable Block Program, while this Plan details many programmatic considerations, final program design including contracts, program manuals, etc. will need to be developed and finalized by the Agency and the Illinois Solar for All Program Administrator(s) prior to program launch.
+This may create some delay in the start of the Illinois Solar for All Program, but the Agency will endeavor to make the Illinois Solar for All Program available as soon as practicable.